 Negotiation Tables Update

 These tables are categorized as comprehensive land claim negotiations because they have the dual focus of bringing clarity to Aboriginal rights and implementing the historic Peace and Friendship Treaties of 1760–1761.
 The negotiated agreements will honour historic treaty rights.
-For more information on these tables, please visit the negotiations table update.

 In September 2008, the Mi’gmaq of Québec, the Province of Québec and Canada signed the Niganita’suatas’gl Ilsutagann Agreement (NI).
 The NI is an Umbrella Agreement which establishes a results-oriented process to discuss issues of mutual concern with a view of reaching a Framework Agreement.
 In June 2012, the parties signed a Framework Agreement as well as a Consultation Agreement which establishes a streamlined, one-window process through which federal and provincial governments can consult the Mi’gmaq in Québec.